meshery/meshery/docs/pages/installation/platforms.md

 permalink: installation/platforms
 ---
 # Getting Started with other Platforms<a name="compatibility-matrix"></a>
-The table below provides installation instructions for each platform that Meshery is compatibile with:
+The table below provides installation instructions for each platform that Meshery is compatible with:

 | Platform      | Version       |
 | -------------:|:-------------|